swkthde/jenadevs-meetup-001-docker-party/talk/05_docker_best_practises.md

-# Best Practices for Dockerfiles
+## Best Practices for Dockerfiles

-- Official Best Practises
+- Official Tips from Docs
 - Tips by Michael Crosby
-- Jeff Lindsay
+- Tips by Jeff Lindsay
 - Our experience

 ---

-## Official Best Practises
+### Official Tips from Docs

 - 1
 - 2